wemake-services/meta/.gitlab/merge_request_templates/Default.md

 - [ ] Tests for the changes have been added
 - [ ] Docs have been added or updated
 - [ ] I have assigned my architect to review this merge request
-- [ ] You have checked how to create a [merge request](https://wemake.services/meta/rsdp/creating-merge-requests)
+- [ ] I have checked how to create a [merge request](https://wemake.services/meta/rsdp/creating-merge-requests)

 ## Issues